Herman Miller Aeron Review

 Comfort

-The most significant of our testing metrics, comfort, accounts for a good portion of each chair's final scores.
-To rate and score this highly subjective metric, we had a diverse panel of judges try out each chair for at least a full workday and gave them a questionnaire to fill out.
-In particular, we had them rate and score how comfortable each chair's seat, armrests, and backrest are and decide how long they would be content to sit in each one.
+To rate and score this highly subjective metric, we had a diverse panel of judges try out each chair for an entire workday and then fill out a detailed questionnaire.
+In particular, we had them rate and score how comfortable each chair's seat, armrests, and backrest were and comment on how long they would be content to sit in each one.

-The Aeron scores fairly well by the majority of our judges, especially when it comes to the armrests.
+The Aeron scored fairly well by most of our judges, especially regarding the armrests.
 They are heavily padded, which gives them a leg up, but they can be difficult to make parallel to one another, as the level mechanism on the back requires both hands to operate.
-The backrest isn't the most comfortable we have seen to date and is a bit lower than many of the others, so taller testers in particular had some negative things to say about the Aeron.
+The backrest isn't the most comfortable we have seen to date and is a bit lower than many of the others, so taller testers weren't as comfortable.

 The seat is also quite comfortable, with every single one of our testers rating it average or above.
 The vast majority of them even rated the seat of the Aeron close to the top of the entire group.
 Overall, the majority of our judges found it comfortable enough to sit in for at least a full workday, though there would be a few more complaints that the overall most comfortable chairs received.